italia/publiccode-parser-go/README.md

 - Validate oembed video links and retrieve HTML for easy embedding
 - Validate SPDX licenses.
 Without WITH keyword.
 - Check tags
+- Strict and non-strict modes (use non-strict when you want to be tolerant, such as in a crawler, but use strict in editors and validators)

 ## Example